-We are very conscious about the catering, basically it’s very important to have hygienic cuisine during our motor bike tours, while doing homestay during the motorcycling we always eat organic food with local families, our efficient kitchen crews are always ready to serve you the five star cuisines at the altitude of 4500 meters during the expeditions.
+We are very conscious of the catering, basically, it’s very important to have hygienic cuisine during our motorbike tours, while doing homestay during the motorcycling we always eat organic food with local families, our efficient kitchen crews are always ready to serve you the five-star cuisines at the altitude of 4500 meters during the expeditions.
 Water bottles are always providing by the backup jeep during the road trip.
-Consumption of high degree alcohol is prohibited during the riding time but evening is full of chit-chat and rum punch to knock out the fatigue of the day.
+Consumption of high degree alcohol is prohibited during the riding time but the evening is full of chit-chat and rum punch to knock out the fatigue of the day.

 12. Motorcycle Damage Deposit

-A safety deposit of 300 US$ is required prior to motorcycle assignment and this deposit can be paid in cash or via credit card authorization prior to tour start, if no damages are incurred during motorcycle holiday then no charges will appear on your credit card.
-Repairs of small accidental damage from bikes falling over & light spills are normally covered in with the tour cost, but BBT reserves the right to appraise all damages & repair costs and bill accordingly.
+A safety deposit of 300 US$ is required before motorcycle assignment and this deposit can be paid in cash or via credit card authorization before the tour start, if no damages are incurred during the motorcycle holiday then no charges will appear on your credit card.
+Repairs of small accidental damage from bikes falling over & light spills are normally covered with the tour cost, but BBT reserves the right to appraise all damages & repair costs and bill accordingly.

 13. Etiquette & Protocol

-Riding a motorcycle into India is a privilege.
+Riding a motorcycle in India is a privilege.
 BBT is grateful to the Tourism Authority of India for permission to operate tours of this kind into the country.
-Although Ladakh-north-east, continue slowly open its doors to the outside world and experiment with new ideas for tourism, participants are reminded of the culturally sensitive nature of this trip and are urged & requested to conduct themselves in a respective manner & show extra courtesy & riding style while encountering traffic in India!
+Although Ladakh-north-east, continue slowly open its doors to the outside world and experiment with new ideas for tourism, participants are reminded of the culturally sensitive nature of this trip and are urged & requested to conduct themselves respectively & show extra courtesy & riding style while encountering traffic in India!

 14. A Word of Caution

-Motorcycling on the mountainous areas of the Indian continental (Himalaya & Karakorum), is surely one of the best ways to experience the regions rich cultures, friendly people, and unequalled scenery.
+Motorcycling in the mountainous areas of the Indian continental (Himalaya & Karakorum), is surely one of the best ways to experience the region’s rich cultures, friendly people, and unequaled scenery.
 At the same time, motorcycling does have its dangers – Especially on narrow mountain roads with unpredictable traffic & quick changing weather conditions.
-This tour operated “Big Bike Tours”, should be undertaken by fit, experienced riders with an open mind to accepting the changing conditions and different rules of the road.
-We granite you an everlasting life time or life changing motorcycling with us in India (Himalayas & Karakoram).
+This tour operated “Big Bike Tours”, should be undertaken by fit, experienced riders with an open mind to accept the changing conditions and different rules of the road.
+We granite you an everlasting lifetime or life-changing motorcycling with us in India (Himalayas & Karakoram).

 a.
 Additional Documents – In addition to the required documents, it is always advisable to bring with you the following documents important documents you must bring with you on tour are: